openshift/openshift-client-python/readme.md

 ### Introduction to Selectors
 Selectors are a central concept used by the API to interact with collections of OpenShift resources.
-As the name implies, a "selector" selects zero or more resources on a server which satisfy a user specified criteria.
+As the name implies, a "selector" selects zero or more resources on a server which satisfy user specified criteria.
 An apt metaphor for a selector might be a prepared SQL statement which can be used again and again to select rows from a database.